Globoplox/blah/README.md

 ## Why is this project

-The initial motivation is to experiment with compiler and computer architecture from scratch but without the burden of the complexity of computers.
+The initial motivation is to experiment with compiler and computer architecture from scratch but without the burden of the complexity of modern computers.
 This is a pet project and pretext to learn and experiment.

 Since the project began to yield some (moderatly) interesting results I decided to use at as my main portfollio item and so I made it a demo project for more marketable skills and added the web application.